microsoft/fluentui/ghdocs/STYLING.md

 }
 ```

-2. The props (`IComponentNameProps`).
-This should include the `componentRef` prop for accessing the public interface, the `theme` prop (which will be injected by the customizable decorator), as well as the `getStyles` function.
+2. **IComponentNameProps** - The props for the component.
+This should include the `componentRef` prop for accessing the public interface, the `theme` prop (which will be injected by the `@customizable` decorator), as well as the `getStyles` function.

 Example: